 All auditions are "cold-reads," unless otherwise noted, so you do not need to prepare a monologue or memorize anything in advance.
 Perusal copies of upcoming plays are available to read at the PLT Business Office during regular business hours.

 AUDITIONING FOR A MUSICAL PLAY

-Prepare sixteen bars of a song in musical theatre style (unless otherwise indicated).
+Prepare 16 -24 bars (one verse and a chorus) of a song in musical theatre style (unless otherwise indicated).
 Bring sheet music or a CD and CD player for accompaniment.
 If you use an .mp3, you may plug into our speaker.
 Choose a song that enhances and shows off your singing skills - usually not a song from the play for which you are auditioning.
 You may also be asked to take part in movement or dance auditions, where the choreographer will ask you to learn a few steps.
 Please no a capella auditions.